 Hannah even sounded different when she addressed him in a soft tone.
 “Fi-ine.
 And you, Nick?”

-I stood.
+There were undercurrents here, but it was one more thing Rayen couldn’t figure out.
+She stood with thoughts flying through her mind.
 Why am I being sent to a class?
-I just want to find out who I am … where I came from … do I have family?
+I just want to find out who I am … where I came from … and do I have family?

 The last being the most important.